mac-theobio/Lab_meeting/README.md

 	- There's also [NMDS](https://jonlefcheck.net/2012/10/24/nmds-tutorial-in-r/), which is very popular among microbiome people.
 (JCSz) That link says something I don't understand about NMDS:
 		- "NMDS requires a distance matrix, or a matrix of dissimilarities.
 Raw Euclidean distances are not ideal for this purpose: they’re sensitive to total abundances, so may treat sites with a similar number of species as more similar, even though the identities of the species are different."
 This shouldn't be true, should it?
 If each species gets its own axis...
 	- [GUSTA ME](https://sites.google.com/site/mb3gustame/constrained-analyses/rda) has an overview of a number of techniques.
-- BB proposed inviting Steve Walking to talk to us if he has time.
+- BB proposed inviting Steve Walker to talk to us if he has time.

 ### Feb 28